|

 For a quieter view, head to the South Dam, where the skyline of DTLA reflects off the water like a painting.

-Pro tip: If you’re visiting with a pup, the Silver Lake Dog Park (located right by the basketball courts) is a social scene of its own.
+Pro tip: If you’re visiting with a pup, the Silver Lake Dog Park (located right by the basketball courts) is its own social scene.
+The closest worthwhile espresso is brewed at LAMILL. 👇🏻👍🏻

-2. Snap a Photo at the Micheltorena Stairs aka the ‘Stair Candy’ Stairs
+2. Walk the Secret Silver Lake Stairs: Snap a Photo at the Micheltorena Stairs aka the ‘Stair Candy’ Stairs

 At first glance, it’s just a stairwell connecting Sunset Boulevard to the residential hilltop above.
 But the Micheltorena Stairs, painted with a pair of massive candy-colored hearts and rainbow stripes, have become a rite of passage for selfie lovers and street art fans alike.